SAGE - The SMART OVEN PRO

 Boat-Renovation.com is a website for those who share a passion and love for marine DIY, sailing and liveaboard life.
 We frequently provide tutorials and news on all aspects of boat renovation, restoration and building.
 There is nothing boat renovation people love more than giving an old boat a new lease of life.
 From major internal works to small repairs we love it all.
 We give thousands of boating enthusiasts across the world a place to learn, love, share and build.

 A Jaguar 27 project boat came up and happened to be in one of the only local marinas that allowed blind eye liveaboards.
 Jumping to the opportunity Louis convinced his partner to join him in a joint venture and taking the plunge into liveaboard life.
-This boat would be their home for the next two years and a place where Louis would learn all of the basic tasks involved in boat renovation and restoration.
+This boat would be their home for the next three years and a place where Louis would learn all of the basic tasks involved in boat renovation and restoration.
 Asking local chandleries for advice as well as your fair share of liveaboards Louis grew a natural passion for all marine DIY and boat renovation.
 Louis decided to look for sailors, cruisers and liveaboards alike who share the same passion and the website was born.
-Boat Renovation People is now an open website with guest blogs posts and tutorials from of all walks of life.
+Boat Renovation People is now an open website with guest blogs posts and tutorials from all walks of life.
 The website continues to educate and connect hundreds of thousands of people every year.

 More About Louis's First Boat Renovation

 The plan was to convert an old Jaguar 27 Twin Keel Yacht from a dated day cruiser to a warm and cosy liveaboard home.
 The original gelcoat and non-slip areas were in what we would call an okay state, which meant the internal cabin areas and sleeping compartments were where the real work began.
-It was our mission to sort most of the currently non-existent basics such as toilet, hot water, water pumps , bilge pumps, windows, hatches and lights.
-Equally as important is storage: on a liveaboard storage is a major factor which meant having to re-fit the galley, toilet areas and pretty much anywhere else that space could be gained.
+It was our mission to sort most of the currently non-existent basics such as heads, hot water, water pumps, bilge pumps, windows, hatches and lights.
+Equally as important was storage: on a liveaboard storage is a major factor which meant having to re-fit the galley, heads areas and pretty much anywhere else that space could be gained.